jon-j-warren/fantasy-hockey/README.md

 than to use for a fun prop.
 Root on your division mates since their success is now important to you too!
-At the end of the season, after playoffs have concluded and the winner has been decided, each of the division mates of the winner (excluding the winner themself) will receive $10 just for being in the same division as the winner!
+At the end of the season, after playoffs have concluded and the winner has been decided, each of the division mates of the winner (excluding the winner themself) will receive $60 just for being in the same division as the winner!
+If the 2nd or 3rd place finisher is also in the same division as the winner, then the prizes will stack.

+Divisions will be split into 4 groups of 4, and the division leaders will make their selections as to who will be a part of their division immediately following the draft.
+Division leaders will be determined by the first four people to both pay their buy-in fee __and__ register their team in the pool.
+When it comes time for the leaders to draft their divisions, the order will be determined by the order of who paid their buy-in and registered their team first.
+The selection process will restart from the top (aka, it will __not__ snake) until all divisions have been completely filled.

 <br />